MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 - [Delivery Optimization - a deep dive (Ignite 2017 presentation)](https://channel9.msdn.com/Events/Ignite/Microsoft-Ignite-Orlando-2017/BRK2048)

-## Requirements for using Delivery Optimization with Office 365 ProPlus
+## Requirements for using Delivery Optimization with Microsoft 365 Apps

 To use Delivery Optimization with Microsoft 365 Apps, the device must be running at least Version 1709 of Windows 10.